Shuffle formula in science fiction for Macdonald polynomials: Introduction

 \subsection{Organization}

 This paper is structured as follows.
 We commence with Section~\ref{Sec: Preliminaries}, laying out the essential preliminary concepts and background information.
 In Section~\ref{Sec: Vanishing identity, Macdonald intersection polynomials and nabla}, we review the plethystic formula for the Macdonald polynomials, studied by Garsia, Haiman, and Tesler \cite{GHT99}.
 By utilizing their formula, we proceed to establish Theorem~\ref{thm: main theorem} (a) (vanishing identity).
 Furthermore, we demonstrate Theorem~\ref{thm: main theorem} (b), which proves shape independence and establishes a connection between Macdonald intersection polynomials and the characters of the diagonal coinvariant algebras.
-Section~\ref{Sec: New fermionic formula} presents Theorem~\ref{thm: fermionic formula}, which introduces a novel fermionic formula for the shuffle formula $D_n[X;q,t]$.
+Sections~\ref{Sec: New fermionic formula}, ~\ref{Sec: generalized Macdonald polynomials} and ~\ref{Sec: proof of main theorem} are dedicated to proving Theorem \ref{thm: main theorem} (c).
+Section~\ref{Sec: New fermionic formula} provides some background on the shuffle formula $D_n[X;q,t]$.
+Then we present a fermionic formula, which we call a lightning bolt formula (Theorem~\ref{thm: fermionic formula}) due to Haglund--Haiman--Loehr--Remmel--Ulyanov.
 Moving forward, in Section~\ref{Sec: generalized Macdonald polynomials}, we explore generalized Macdonald polynomials for filled diagrams, and the column exchange rule introduced in \cite{KLO22}.
-Section~\ref{Sec: proof of main theorem} is dedicated to the lightning bolt formula for Macdonald intersection polynomials.
-This formula plays as a key ingredient in the proof of Theorem~\ref{thm: main theorem} (c).
+Section~\ref{Sec: proof of main theorem} proves the lightning bolt formula for Macdonald intersection polynomials which is our key discovery that finalizes the proof of Theorem~\ref{thm: main theorem} (c).
 In Section~\ref{Sec: Macdonald intersection polynomials at q=t=1}, we investigate the specialization of Macdonald intersection polynomials at $q=t=1$, and present an $h$-expansion formula (Theorem~\ref{thm: h-expansion, Kreweras}) that incorporates the Kreweras numbers.
 Section~\ref{Sec: Future questions} presents a few remarks and discusses future questions.
 Finally, Appendix~\ref{Sec: Appendix} includes a compilation of technical lemmas.

-\section{preliminaries}
+\section{Preliminaries}